Retreat mid-winter to experience rainforest canopies, tropical sunsets and a crossing of the Panama Canal aboard Le Champlain.

 This Journey combines a "get away from it all" sentiment with our 21st-century fascination with high technology to fulfill the needs of each side of your personality.
 Join your fellow Princetonians for this voyage through the historic Panama Canal and to the rich rainforests of Costa Rica and Panama during the best time of year.

-After one night in San Jose, board the privately-chartered, Le-Chemplain for a seven-night cruise.
+After one night in San Jose, board the privately-chartered, Le Champlain for a seven-night cruise.
 On this comprehensive itinerary, visit two UNESCO World Heritage sites along with Panama's ancient San Blas Islands, where the Guna inhabitants live much as they did centuries ago.
 Explore Panama and Costa Rica's world-renowned national parks — rainforests, islands and archipelagos that foster one of the most pristine ecosystems on our planet.
 And cap off the experience with a daylight transit of the Panama Canal, an engineering marvel that has now been capturing the imagination for over one hundred years.
 Optional extensions to Costa Rica's cloud forest and volcanoes and Panama City will be available.

 Please note: Princeton travelers will be joined by those from partnering organizations.